Payoff Letter Basics

 After a loan is paid off, you might get a different type of payoff letter confirming that your payment was received and your account is closed.
 That letter can be used as proof your loan has been completely paid off and you have no additional liability.

 Basics of Payoff Letters

-When you want to pay off a loan all at once, it's challenging to predict exactly how much you need to pay can be challenging.
+When you want to pay off a loan all at once, it's challenging to predict exactly how much you need to pay.

 Interest charges get added to your loan balance every day (or every month), so the amount you owe changes constantly.
 If you just try to write a check using the loan balance shown on your last statement, there’s a decent chance you’ll fail to pay everything you owe.
 The result will be frustrating: You’ll need to make phone calls, send additional payments, and wait longer than you expected to eliminate your debt.

 To prevent problems, you can request a payoff letter, and your lender will provide an official document with instructions on how to completely pay off the loan in one transaction.

 Payoff letters generally supply the following information:

 - Charges to include with your payment (outstanding penalties or account closing fees, for example)

 - Adjustment amount if paying before or after projected payoff date (this helps you pay the right amount of interest if you can’t pay on the exact day specified in the letter)